-- Open a share dealing account with IG and invest in thousands of top global stocks
+- Open a share trading account with IG and invest in thousands of top global stocks

-- Go long and short on the prices of Apple, Amazon, Microsoft, Alphabet and more with a CFD trading account.
+- Go long and short on the prices of Apple, Amazon, Microsoft, Alphabet and more with a CFD trading.
 You won’t have to take ownership of any shares

 - Practise trading on stocks, indices, commodities and more with a risk-free demo account